 What to Wear: We will be going on the field trip rain, snow, or shine so bring clothes that can protect.
 We will be making frequent stops with short walks (<500m) at each location so make sure your footwear is appropriate.

 What to Bring: Everyone should bring binoculars and a notebook.
 If you have access to a spotting scope and a field guide, please bring them too.

 The workshop designed to search for the elusive White-tailed Ptarmigan, a year-round species in Alberta, but is tricky to find.
 In the summer months, ptarmigan are typically at high elevation; however, in the winter months this species can be found at lower elevation along the Columbia Icefields Parkway.
 We will ‘trek’ along the Parkway, stopping at a few locations ptarmigan have been found historically.
 We may also observe other Banff National Park specialties such as, but not limited to: Clark’s Nutcracker, Canada Jay, Golden-crowned Kinglet, and White-winged Crossbills.
-Participants will be shuttled around by bus leaving from the hotel and returning to the hotel shortly after lunch.
+Participants will be shuttled around by bus leaving from the hotel and returning to the hotel.

 Lead Presenter Biography: